What are SYNJARDY and SYNJARDY XR?

 Do not take SYNJARDY or SYNJARDY XR if you:

-- have moderate to severe kidney problems or are on dialysis
+- have severe kidney problems, end stage renal disease, or are on dialysis

 - have a condition called metabolic acidosis or diabetic ketoacidosis (increased ketones in the blood or urine)